saschagobel/degurba-postcode-areas/README.md

 # The Degree of Urbanisation Classification<br />for Postcode Areas

-This repository contains R code to implement level 1 and 2 of the degree of urbanisation (DEGURBA) classification (see [Dijkstra et al 2020](https://www.sciencedirect.com/science/article/pii/S0094119020300838#cit_5) and [Eurostat 2021](https://ec.europa.eu/eurostat/en/web/products-manuals-and-guidelines/-/ks-02-20-499)) and to superimpose the grid cell classifications on postcode areas.
+This repository contains R code to implement level 1 and 2 of the degree of urbanisation (DEGURBA) classification (see [Dijkstra et al. 2020](https://www.sciencedirect.com/science/article/pii/S0094119020300838#cit_5) and [Eurostat 2021](https://ec.europa.eu/eurostat/en/web/products-manuals-and-guidelines/-/ks-02-20-499)) and to superimpose the grid cell classifications on postcode areas.
 The method is applied for five countries: France, Germany, Spain, Switzerland, and the United Kingdom.

 # Data sources